A Convergent Quadrature Based Method For The Monge-Amp\`ere Equation: Introduction

 The development of numerical methods that are guaranteed to converge to the correct solution, particularly in the absence of classical solutions, has proven to be more challenging.
 An early method~\cite{olikerprussner88} used a geometric interpretation of weak solutions to design a convergent, but computationally expensive, method for the 2D \MA equation.
 Recently, convergence frameworks have been established for the \MA equation with either Dirichlet boundary conditions~\cite{FO_MATheory,Hamfeldt_Gauss,Nochetto_MAConverge,ObermanEigenvalues}: \bq u(x) = g(x), \quad x \in \partial\Omega \eq or the second type boundary condition arising in optimal transport~\cite{BenamouDuval_MABVP2,Bonnet_OTBC,Hamfeldt_OTBC}: \bq \nabla u(\Omega) \subset \tilde{\Omega}. \eq

 These convergence proofs can be viewed as extensions of the powerful Barles and Souganidis convergence framework~\cite{BSnum}, which is valid for weak (viscosity) solutions of fully nonlinear partial differential equations.
 Critically, they are only valid for approximation schemes that are monotone.
 Construction of monotone schemes for degenerate elliptic PDE operators is not trivial: in fact, given any fixed finite difference stencil, it is possible to find linear elliptic operators for which no consistent, monotone approximation is possible on the given stencil~\cite{Kocan,MotzkinWasow}.
-Circumventing this challenge requires the use of finite difference stencils that are allowed to grow wider as the grid is refined.
-Several monotone finite difference schemes are now available for the \MA equation~\cite{Bonnet_OTBC,FroeseMeshfreeEigs,FO_MATheory,mirebeau2015MA,ObermanEigenvalues}.
-Because of the wide-stencil nature of these methods, the methods are computationally expensive and typically have low (sub-linear) accuracy.
-These challenges are magnified in three dimensions, where even evaluating the finite difference approximations (without attempting to solve the resulting nonlinear system) can be prohibitively expensive~\cite{HL_ThreeDimensions}.
+Circumventing this challenge requires the use of finite difference stencils that are allowed to grow wider as the grid is refined. {Monotone schemes are inherently limited in their accuracy: a monotone approximation of a second-order operator can achieve at most second-order ($\bO(h^2)$) truncation error~\cite[Theorem~4]{ObermanEP}.}

+Several monotone finite difference schemes are now available for the \MA equation~\cite{benamou2014monotone,Bonnet_OTBC,FroeseMeshfreeEigs,FO_MATheory,mirebeau2015MA,ObermanEigenvalues}.
+Because of the wide-stencil nature of these methods, the methods are computationally expensive and typically have low (sub-linear) accuracy. {There are limited techniques available that are capable of achieving the optimal $\bO(h^2)$ truncation error~\cite{benamou2014monotone,Bonnet_OTBC}, but these schemes are valid for the \MA equation only in two-dimensions and with problem data that guarantees uniform ellipticity of the PDE.} These challenges are magnified in three dimensions, where even evaluating the finite difference approximations (without attempting to solve the resulting nonlinear system) can be prohibitively expensive~\cite{HL_ThreeDimensions}.